ernest-bruce/human-internet/readme.md

 * **data·collection:** set of data and content for an entity (*data·owner*), also known as a data·lake
 * **datavault:** encrypted data·collection that can be accessed only by the data·owner and the entities the data·owner authorizes
 * **data·subject:** entity about whom there exists data that may not be under the control of the entity
-* **data·owner:** entity who controls a data·vault hosted by a *datavault·service*
+* **data·owner:** entity who controls a datavault hosted by a *datavault·service*
 * **data·owner·agent:** entity whom a data·owner gives total or partial access to the owner’s data (for example, a spouse or a caregiver)
-* **datavault·service:** cloud·based service that provides authenticated·access to data·vaults to authorized entities; the provider of such a service may provide other services, such as compute, to process data in specialized ways without the need to transmit data between the client and the service provider
+* **datavault·service:** cloud·based service that provides authenticated·access to datavaults to authorized entities; the provider of such a service may offer other services, such as compute, to process data in specialized ways without the need to transmit data between the client and the service provider
 * **data·consumer:** entity who pays a datavault·service for read·access to data and content in datavaults; the entity must be authorized by data·owners to read their data
 * **data·administrator:** entity who pays a datavault·service for admin·access to data and content in datavaults; the entity must be authorized by data·owners to administer their data
 &nbsp;